sulevsky/mavlink-debugger/README.md

-# Mavlink debugger
+# MAVLink debugger
-`mavlink-debugger` is a simple command-line tool to watch Mavlink events stream
+`mavlink-debugger` is a simple command-line tool to watch MAVLink events stream

 [![asciicast](https://asciinema.org/a/736064.svg)](https://asciinema.org/a/736064)